-- a burst water service or a serious water service leak - a blocked or broken toilet - a serious roof leak - a gas leak - a dangerous electrical fault - flooding or serious flood damage - serious storm, fire or impact damage - a failure or breakdown of the gas, electricity or water supply to the property - a failure or breakdown of an essential service or hot water, cooking or heating appliance - a fault or damage that makes the property unsafe or insecure - a fault or damage likely to injure a person, damage the property or unduly inconvenience a tenant - a serious fault in a staircase, lift or other common area that unduly inconveniences a tenant in gaining access to, or using, the property. - any works needed to make the property comply with minimum housing standards
+- a burst water service or a serious water service leak - a blocked or broken toilet - a serious roof leak - a gas leak - a dangerous electrical fault - flooding or serious flood damage - serious storm, fire or impact damage - a failure or breakdown of the gas, electricity or water supply to the property - a failure or breakdown of an essential service or hot water, cooking or heating appliance - a fault or damage that makes the property unsafe or insecure - a fault or damage likely to injure a person, damage the property or unduly inconvenience a tenant - a serious fault in a staircase, lift or other common area that unduly inconveniences a tenant in gaining access to, or using, the property.

-All other repairs are routine repairs.
+All other repairs are considered to be routine repairs.